What distinguishes Oxbridge Academic Programs from other study abroad programs?

 You'll receive a detailed suggested packing list in the weeks leading up to the summer.
 Clothing in class should be appropriate for an academic environment.
 You should bring at least one outfit to wear to dances and to the formal Final Banquet.

 In addition to your hand luggage, please do not bring more than one other bag/suitcase.
 Most airlines have a transatlantic limit of 50 lbs (23 kgs).
 Please check your airline's limit well in advance of flying.
-Overweight baggage can be heavily fined, and in some instances may be refused altogether.
+Overweight baggage is often subject to significant additional fees and, in some instances, may be refused altogether.

-Also bear in mind your luggage may be heavier at the end of the summer, what with souvenirs and classwork you want to bring home.
+Also bear in mind that your luggage may be heavier at the end of the summer with souvenirs and classwork you want to bring home.

 Do students need a laptop or tablet during the program?